 The Kingsdown location is similarly an open chalk bank, but with few plants.
-The largest Kent population is vc 15; may be gone from vc 16 omitted from Philp (2010).
-Joyce Pitt22 in 2000 assessed Arabis hirsuta as still quite common on bare chalk banks in the Dover area.
+The largest Kent population is omitted from Philp (2010).
+Joyce Pitt27 in 2000 assessed Arabis hirsuta as still quite common on bare chalk banks in the Dover area.
 This was confirmed by a KBRG meeting in 2013 which found between 1500 and 2000 plants growing near Dover on steep northeastern and northwestern slopes, particularly where management had created open areas of bare chalk.
-A further site was discovered in 2017 near Hucking, less than 1.5km from the Stockbury colony, on a grazed chalk grassland slope, believed to have been an old location for Polygala amarella (Dwarf or Kentish Milkwort)
+A further site was discovered in 2017 near Hucking, less than 1.5km from the Stockbury colony, on a grazed chalk grassland slope, believed to have been an old location for Polygala amarella (Dwarf or Kentish Milkwort).